 Apparel remained Zalando's biggest product category, followed by shoes, sports and beauty products.
 The customer base continued to grow strongly, reaching 38.7m active customers at the end of 2020 (prior year: 31.0m).
-5,393.6m visits18 to the Zalando Fashion Store were counted in 2020 (4,178.1m in 2019), of which 86.3% were conducted from a mobile device (prior year: 83.7%).
+5,393.6m visits to the Zalando Fashion Store were counted in 2020 (4,178.1m in 2019), of which 86.3% were conducted from a mobile device (prior year: 83.7%).
 As in prior years, Zalando continued to invest significantly in its customer proposition, including assortment, convenience, fashion services and experiences.
 Among others, Zalando closed the gap between new and pre-owned clothes by launching its new Pre-owned category and took a step forward toward solving fashion industry's key challenge of size and fit by acquiring Zürich-based mobile body scanning developer Fision.
-Zalando's overall efforts resulted in a steady increase in the number of orders (185.5m in 2020 www.euromonitor.com
+Zalando's overall efforts resulted in a steady increase in the number of orders (185.5m in 2020 vs. 144.9m in 2019) and in the average number of orders per customer per year (4.8 in 2020 vs. 4.7 in

-13) Euromonitor, Europe excl.
+3) Euromonitor, Europe excl.
 Russia

-14) Euromonitor, Europe excl.
+Euromonitor, Europe excl.
 Russia

-Euromonitor, Europe excl.
-Russia Euromonitor, Germany
+5) Euromonitor, Europe excl.
+Russia